solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 [$MEME farming](https://dontbuymeme.com/).

 Tokens that accrue interest are an attractive and popular version of yield farming, as seen most prominently with Aave's [aTokens](https://aave.com/atokens).
-For simplicity, we'll refer to interest-bearing tokens as i-tokens.

 ### How do these work?

-Let's explain through an example: assume there's an i-token mint with a total supply of 1,000 tokens and a 10% annual interest rate.
+Let's explain through an example: assume there's an interest-bearing token mint with a total supply of 1,000 tokens and a 10% annual interest rate.
 This means that one year later, the total supply will be 1,100 tokens, and all token holders will have 10% more tokens in their holding account.